 It was a no brainer that this needed to come up!
 You couldn’t lay on the floor without smelling the stink.
 New floor it is!
 We ended up going with this amazing vinyl flooring by Allure Flooring.
 You can purchase it at Home Depot.
 This specific line is their grip strip line.
 It is sooooo easy to install!
 I kid you not we installed the living room and hallway in one evening!
 We started at around 8pm after our girls went to bed and finished around 1am.
 All we had left to do was one strip down the hallway and a couple rows in the living room.
 That did take us a couple hours but the only reason it did was because we had some crazy angles.
 BUT we never had to step outside to cut the pieces.
 All you do is score it with a box cutter and break it in half!
-I’ll get into more into detail soon as I’m going to do a Facebook live while I install it in my kitchen!
+I’ll get into more detail soon as I’m going to do a Facebook live while I install it in my kitchen!

 After all the padding was removed it was time to clean up.
-We removed all the excess material and swept and vacuumed and swept and vacuumed until it was nice and clean. 🙂 The subfloor was in pretty good condition but unfortunately we still needed to install some luan because the floor from the kitchen and dining room were higher than the living room.
+We removed all the excess material and swept and vacuumed and swept and vacuumed again until it was nice and clean. 🙂 The subfloor was in pretty good condition but unfortunately we still needed to install some luan because the floor from the kitchen and dining room were higher than the living room.

-I waited to paint the baseboards as I knew they could have gotten scratched up while the luan was being installed.
+I waited to paint the baseboards as I knew they could get scratched up while the luan was being installed.
 We had never installed luan before and weren’t sure we had all the proper tools so we enlisted in our friend/contractor for some help.
-He installed it while I was out of town with the girls so I came home to a smoother and level floor!
+He installed it while I was out of town with the girls so I came home to a smoother and more level floor!

 After that was installed I got to work on the baseboards.
 We decided to leave the baseboards in and then install quarter round.
 We weren’t sure our baseboards would hold up if we ripped them off the wall so we kept them there.
 I’ll have a tutorial on how to install quarter round in the next couple weeks!Before we installed the new floor though we decided to leave our mark on the luan.
 Maybe some day if we move and someone decides to change the floor they’ll see our cute little drawing.